ynsrsy/ynsrsy/README.md

 # 🌞 Hi, I'm Rosalinda Yanos

-🎓 4th Year student Bachelor of Science in Information Technology 💻 Passionate about *Web Development, IoT Projects, and Creative Writing*
+🎓 Bachelor of Science in Information Technology Graduate 💻 Passionate about *Web Development, IoT Projects, and Creative Writing*
 🌱 Currently working on:
 - *SolCal* ☀️ – A smart solar calculator web app